Ellis Island: Kitchen and laundry

-The building has a central portion with a narrow gable roof, as well as pavilions on the western and eastern sides with hip roofs; the roof tiling was formerly of slate and currently of terracotta.
+The building has a central portion with a narrow gable roof, as well as pavilions on the western and eastern sides with hip roofs; the roof tiling was formerly of slate and currently of Ludowici terracotta.
 The larger eastern pavilion, which contained the laundry-bathhouse, had hipped dormers.
 The exterior-facing window and door openings contain limestone features on the facade, while the top of the building has a modillioned copper cornice.
 Formerly, there was also a two-story porch on the southern elevation.
 Multiple enclosed passageways connect the kitchen and laundry to adjacent structures.

 Bakery and carpentry shop

 The bakery and carpentry shop is a two-story structure located west of the kitchen and laundry building.
 It is roughly rectangular and oriented north–south.
 It is made of a steel frame with a granite base, a flat roof, and a facade of brick in Flemish bond.
 The building was constructed in 1914–1915 to replace the separate wooden bakery and carpentry shop buildings, as well as two sheds and a frame waiting room.
 There are no exterior entrances, and the only access is via the kitchen and laundry.
 The first floor generally contained oven rooms, baking areas and storage while the second floor contained the carpentry shop.